-During the fiscal year ended October 31, 2015, the Board of Trustees held fifteen meetings and acted by unanimous written consent on one occasion.
-During fiscal 2015, each incumbent member of the Board of Trustees attended at least 75% of the aggregate number of (i) meetings of the Board of Trustees and (ii) meetings of the committees of the Board of Trustees on which he served.
-John A. Aiello, Secretary and Executive Secretary of the Trust, attended meetings of the Board of Trustees and each of its committees in a non-voting capacity prior to his appointment to the Board in December 2015.
+During the fiscal year ended October 31, 2017, the Board of Trustees held twelve meetings and acted by unanimous written consent on one occasion.
+During fiscal 2017, each incumbent member of the Board of Trustees attended at least 75% of the aggregate number of (i) meetings of the Board of Trustees and (ii) meetings of the committees of the Board of Trustees on which he served.